RushikaBattu/portfolio-projects/tableau/analyzing-healthcare-data-in-tableau/README.md

 ### **Analyzing Healthcare Data in Tableau -**

-•	Analyzed healthcare data to uncover insights into hospital efficiency, focusing on factors affecting patient length of stay and cost for a fictional healthcare consulting company.
+•	Analyzed healthcare data to uncover insights into hospital efficiency, focusing on factors affecting patient length of stay and cost.

 •	Identified and addressed performance outliers and influential variables through calculated field techniques and benchmarking.